d2l-ai/d2l-en/chapter_introduction/index.md

 has as long and enduring a history as its productive use in industry and the natural sciences.

-A second influence for machine learning came from information theory [(Claude Shannon, 1916--2001)](https://en.wikipedia.org/wiki/Claude_Shannon) and the theory of computation via [Alan Turing (1912--1954)](https://en.wikipedia.org/wiki/Alan_Turing).
+A second influence for machine learning came from information theory by [Claude Shannon (1916--2001)](https://en.wikipedia.org/wiki/Claude_Shannon) and the theory of computation via [Alan Turing (1912--1954)](https://en.wikipedia.org/wiki/Alan_Turing).
 Turing posed the question "can machines think?” in his famous paper *Computing Machinery and Intelligence* :cite:`Turing.1950`.
 In what he described as the Turing test, a machine